sufimalek/sufimalek.github.io/pages/wiki.md

 permalink: /wiki/
 ---

-> How many commands and shortcuts to memorize will make your head explode?
+> How many commands and shortcuts will make your head explode?

 {% case site.components.wiki.view %}